mrsasi/express/README.md

 Reference:
  * [Flaviocopes-express](https://flaviocopes.com/express/)
       I am a big fan of Flaviocopes.
-They provide more useful Javascript resource and free books.
+They provide more useful Javascript resources and free books.

       learn more... [clike here](http://expressjs.com/)